google/seq2seq/docs/data.md

 1. Generate data in parallel text format
 2. Tokenize your data
-3. Create a fixed vocabularies for your source and target data
+3. Create fixed vocabularies for your source and target data
 4. (Optional) Use Subword Units to handle rare or unknown words

 #### Parallel Text Format